Large Language Models Are Human-Like Internally

 \subsection{Last layer does not yield the best $\Delta$LL}

 We first revisit the experimental settings (DC and NS datasets) of \citet{Oh2023-zw}.
-The line graphs in Figure~\ref{fig:reading_time} depict the layer-wise $\Delta$LL for each LM.
-A consistent pattern emerges in the reading behavior (FPGD/SPR) modeling: the $\Delta$LL decreases toward the final layer (the rightmost, less-transparent, large markers), indicating that the last layer often yields the lowest score compared to the internal layers of the same model.
+The top two line graphs in Figure~\ref{fig:reading_time} depict the layer-wise $\Delta$LL for each LM.
+A consistent pattern emerges in FPGD and SPR data: the $\Delta$LL decreases toward the final layer (the rightmost, less-transparent, large markers), indicating that the last layer often yields the lowest score compared to the internal layers of the same model.
 These results challenge the assumption, widely adopted in existing studies, that the last layer is the most reliable indicator of an LM's cognitive plausibility.

+At the same time, changing the human measurement, i.e., from SPR to MAZE in the NS data (the second and third rows in Figure~\ref{fig:reading_time}), flips the trend.
+This indicates that the aligned layers can easily change when using different human measurement methods, and suggests that different aspects of human sentence processing correlate with different LM layers, depending on the human measurement method.
+Such measurement--layer interaction effect is further looked into in~\Cref{subsec:layer_and_measure}.

 Table~\ref{tbl:results} presents a detailed breakdown of all the datasets, averaging $\Delta$LL scores across relative layer positions (e.g., 0--0.2 for the first 20\% of layers).
-As shown in Figure~\ref{fig:reading_time}, the best-performing layer is often not the final one (0.8--1.0).
-The optimal layer varies based on the type of measurement and stimuli.
-For instance, SPR and FPGD data are best modeled by earlier layers, whereas MAZE processing times and N400 signals are better captured by later layers (as motivated in \cref{subsec:layer_motivation}).
-Furthermore, the optimal layer for the UCL dataset is among the earlier layers, while for the Fillers dataset, it lies among the later layers (perhaps associated with the complexity of stimuli sentences).
-The layer--measure intearction are further analyzed in~\cref{subsec:layer_and_measure}.
-Notably, logit-lens and tuned-lens yilded geenrally consistent patterns.
+Table~\ref{tbl:results} includes the results with logit-lens and tuned-lens, which yielded generally consistent patterns.
+As shown in Figure~\ref{fig:reading_time}, the best-performing layer is often not the final one (0.8--1.0), and the optimal layer varies based on the type of measurement and stimuli.
+For instance, SPR and FPGD data are best modeled by earlier layers, whereas MAZE processing times and N400 signals are better captured by later layers (as motivated in \Cref{subsec:layer_motivation}).
+Furthermore, there are also stimulus-dependent biases --- the optimal layer for the UCL dataset is among the earlier layers, while for the Fillers dataset, it lies among the later layers (perhaps associated with the specific complexity of the stimulus).